Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Step 4: Select "Browse my computer for driver software."
 Select "Let me pick from a list of device drivers on my computer."

-One of the cool new additions introduced in Windows 10 is the built-in troubleshooter, which also includes an audio troubleshooter tool.
+One of the cool new additions introduced in Windows 10 is the built-in troubleshooter, including an audio troubleshooter tool.
 Troubleshooters help users fix many common issues they may be experiencing, including the MKV video no sound problem.
 What's great about the tool is that it initiates an automatic process which fixes your audio issues for you.
 Just follow these steps to get it done.

 Step 2: Click on "Update & Security" in the settings window.